 For mains we shared the Pumpkin Gnocci with wild mushrooms, toasted hazelnuts & sage Fellpack Chilli alongside the Smoken Salmon Fellpack Salad (hummus, quinoa, chargrilled veg, sun-blushed toms, red peppers, mixed leaves, Dijon vinaigrette).

 Both were fresh, divine and daringly full of flavour.
-I would not hesitate to recommend the Fellpack for an evening meal or lunch.
+I would not hesitate to recommend the Fellpack for an evening meal or lunch in the Lake District.
 The food and scandi interior vibe gets a 10 from me.

-Following another restful nights sleep at Castlerigg Hall campsite, we woke to enjoy a cup of tea on our terrace before packing up and taking off to drive to our final activity of the Microgap – the Via Ferrata Extreme at Honister Slate Mine.
+Following another restful nights sleep at Castlerigg Hall campsite, we woke to enjoy a cup of tea on our terrace before packing up and taking off to drive to our final activity of our Lake District weekend – the Via Ferrata Extreme at Honister Slate Mine.

 Still high on the excitements of yesterdays’ achievements we were ready to top it off with some adrenalin and to take on Englands most famous and challenging Via Ferrata (we actually don’t have many at all so it’s a super unique activity in England).